Workforce 10 min read Dec 2025

 Build a culture of recognition

+Care work is demanding, often thankless, and rarely well-compensated relative to the responsibility it carries.
 Recognition doesn't have to be elaborate or expensive.
 A sincere thank you from a manager who genuinely notices the effort.
 A shout-out in the team communication channel.
-A note in a staff file that acknowledges exceptional care.
-A small celebration when the team hits a quality milestone.

 Practical steps for leaders